nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * inherits from both `AddressBookStorage` and `UserPrefStorage`, which means it can be treated as either one (if only the functionality of only one is needed).
 * depends on some classes in the `Model` component (because the `Storage` component's job is to save/retrieve objects that belong to the `Model`)

+***

 ### Common classes

 Classes used by multiple components are in the `seedu.address.commons` package.

 --------------------------------------------------------------------------------------------------------------------

-## **Implementation**
+## Implementation

 This section describes some noteworthy details on how certain features and parameters are implemented.
+For all examples below, the user is the tuition teacher, unless specified otherwise.

 ### Lesson Time Parameter
 This parameter allows users to keep track of a student's lesson timings.
 Multiple lesson times can be added for a single student.